GoogleCloudPlatform/magic-modules/tpgtools/README.md

 ### Overrides

 Overrides are specified per-resource, with a directory structure parallel to the OpenAPI specs.
+The resource file name and directory structure must match the DCL client library's exactly.

+**Override files opt-in a resource for `tpgtools` generation.** Without it, `tpgtools` will not consume the resource from the DCL client library.

 Inside each resource file is an unordered array of overrides made up of an override type (like `CUSTOM_DESCRIPTION` or `VIRTUAL_FIELD`) as well as a field they affect (if a field is omitted, they affect the resource) and an optional `details` object that will be parsed for additional metadata.